ITU-BDSA23-GROUP27/Chirp/docs/report.md

 2. Complexity: The additional features and flexibility of B2C can introduce complexity, making the initial setup take more time compared to a simpler solution like GitHub OAuth.

+## Conclusion

+GitHub OAuth with Identity was choosen for simplicity and ease of use for this mini project.
+It is easy to set up and use, and it provides all the features we need for _Chirp!_, and using GitHub is a functional requirement.

+In contrast, B2C might be better for this project, if _Chirp!_ one day have a large community with a lot of concurrent users, and we need to support multiple identity providers.